k24d/ssm-vault/README.md

 DB_USERNAME=dbuser
 ```

 See "[Usage](USAGE.md)" for details of available commands.
-See "[Docker with SSM Parameter Store](DOCKER.md)" for how to use SSM Vault to access secrets from Docker containers during development.
+For Docker users, "[Docker with SSM Parameter Store](DOCKER.md)" describes how to use SSM Vault from Docker containers.